unioslo/harborapi/docs/endpoints/_overview.md

 # Endpoints Overview

 This section contains API documentation for the methods implementing the different Harbor API endpoints.
+All methods described here are available on the [`HarborAsyncClient`][harborapi.client.HarborAsyncClient] class.

 ## Implemented Endpoints